Polyurethane is one of the best wood protections available on the market. However, the application is quite challenging.

 Polyurethane Curing Time vs Drying Time

-Polyurethane Curing time
+Polyurethane Curing Time

 How to speed up the drying time for polyurethane